ladjs/supertest/Readme.md

   });
 });
 ```
+  Also mind:
+    - if you are using the `.end()` method - it closes the server, even if you initially provided it running.
+    - the `this` keyword in the callback passed to `.end()` is the instance of `supertest.Test` class that manages the test.

   Expectations are run in the order of definition.
 This characteristic can be used
   to modify the response body or headers before executing an assertion.

-  Also - if you are using the `.end()` method - it closes the server, even if you initially provided it running.

 ```js
 describe('GET /user', function() {